united-security-providers/usp-core-waap/README.md

 ## Generate and deploy to GitHub

-Update the spec lib version in the `waap-lib-autolearn-cli-<version>` call in `release.sh`.

-To generate the site and deploy it to GitHub pages, run
+To generate the site and deploy it to GitHub pages, run:

 ```
 $ ./release.sh deploy